AI market share and click-through rates - what the data shows

 The starting point is understanding where AI-assisted search is actually happening - because the market share data most people look at only tells part of the story.

-Data shared by StatCounter shows us that ChatGPT has 70% of the UK market share.
-Copilot and Perplexity sit well behind, with 10% and 8% share respectively.
-So within the AI tool category, it's a very concentrated market at the moment.
+Data shared by StatCounter shows us that ChatGPT holds around 70% of the UK AI tool market share.
+Copilot and Perplexity trail behind with 10% and 8% respectively, highlighting how concentrated the market currently is.

-But this data has a significant blind spot, as it only standalone AI tools.
-It doesn't capture Google's AI Overviews or AI Mode, because those sit inside Google Search itself.
-So when someone gets an AI-generated answer on Google, it's recorded as a standard search - not as AI tool usage.
+But this data has a significant blind spot, as it only shows standalone AI tools.
+It doesn't capture Google's AI Overviews or AI Mode, because these sit inside Google Search itself.
+So when someone gets an AI-generated answer on Google, it's recorded as a standard search, not as AI tool usage.

 The scale involved makes this significant.
 In the UK, Google receives roughly twenty users for every one user to ChatGPT:

-And with AI Overviews now appearing on around 55% of Google queries on average (but nearly all informational searches) it means most AI-assisted search is happening on Google, not ChatGPT - it's just invisible in the headline AI tool market share figures.
+And with AI Overviews appearing on around 55% of Google queries (and nearly all informational queries) it means most AI-assisted search is happening on Google, not ChatGPT - it's just invisible in the AI tool market share figures.

 So the realistic priority order for visibility is Google's AI features first, ChatGPT second, then Perplexity and Copilot at some distance behind.